ropensci/parzer/README.md

 #> [1] 59.626686  6.005895  6.005895
 ```

-add degrees, minutes, or seconds
+add or subtract degrees, minutes, or seconds

 ```r